 “Please tell me.
 Does everyone that goes to God meet Lord Jesus?”
 Poncho asked, changing the subject.

 “We were there for fifteen days.
 We got many to the red lanyard level and two to the black lanyard.
-They now have hundreds to the black lanyard.
+They now have hundreds on the black lanyard.
 Dad started teaching in Seattle, last summer, there is over two thousand with black lanyards.
-Peter, who you met is the unofficial leader of our minute men.”
-Tony pulled out his phone, “I can send a “help” text and have two thousand men and women with black lanyards in the town square within minutes.”
+Peter, who you met is the unofficial leader of our Minutemen.”
+Tony pulled out his phone, “I can send a “help” text and have a hundred men and women with black lanyards in the town square within minutes.”
 Tony smiled, “When we leave here, you will have that ability too.”

 “You have abilities different than others?”
 Poncho asked.

 “Yes.
 We do not know of anybody else that has created food in buckets.
 You have been in on that Poncho!”
 Brad shared, “We are all different including you.”
 Brad looked at Jesus, “Some of us find certain things easy, and for others, the same things may seem impossible.”
 Gloria translated, also looking at the two boys.
 Brad continued, “Tony and Jesus can fill buckets with water.
 I have not been able to, yet.
 Tony can see underwater at night much like a fish.
 I can see in the dark.
 For me, it is almost like walking under a full moon even when there is none.”